franciszver/Cohort3_Challenge3_4seer/README.md

   2. Packaged mode: Reinstall the application
   3. Check Windows Defender hasn't quarantined FFmpeg

+### FFmpeg Exit Code 4294967274
+- **Symptom**: "FFmpeg exited with code 4294967274" during multi-track export
+- **Cause**: Audio mapping error when base video has no audio track
+- **Solution**:
+  1. Ensure at least one clip on Track 1 has audio
+  2. Try exporting with different clip combinations
+  3. Check that clips are not all muted

 ### Performance Issues
 - **Symptom**: App feels slow, lag when playing or editing
 - **Solution**: